brunohmg89/GCP-DigitalLeader/Annotation/Questions-5.md

     :black_large_square: Any of the above

     > - Option A is incorrect because the Public Cloud deployment model generally offers services to multiple customers unless opted explicitly for.
-Public Cloud is also not a correct choice because Public Cloud will not be hosted internally.
+Public Cloud is also not a correct choice because Public Cloud will not be hosted internally.<br>
     - Option B is correct because the Private Cloud deployment model caters to the below requirements:<br>
         - Solely operated for one customer
         - Hosted internally for the customer